CIOSC/CAS-Digital-Trust/public-information/README.md

 To ensure that impartiality is both maintained and can be demonstrated, CIOSC has identified and assessed the risk of all relationships which may result in a conflict of interest or pose a threat to impartiality.

+This video provides an overview of [17021-1 Management System](https://youtu.be/EYx2QrKqiT8) in place as an accredited conformity assessment body.

 # Public Information

 * [Audit Processes](./audit-program.md)